 Meet the Family

 The Connecticut Humane Society finds new, loving homes for more than 5,000 pets a year.
 Adopting one pet helps two – the one you take home and the one awaiting space.
-Our adoption counselors are here each and every day to assist you in selecting a new member for your family.
+The adoption counselors are here each and every day to assist you in selecting a new member for your family.

 Adoption Benefits and Fees